List of Marshals of the First French Empire

+Napoleon near Borodino, an 1897 painting by Vasily Vereshchagin.
+Several Marshals (recognisable by their white-feathered bicornes) are depicted in the painting.

 Unlike many positions, the Marshal of the Empire distinction was not a rank, rather a reward.
 Almost all officers to hold the position of Marshal were professional soldiers in the French Army.
 Some, including Józef Poniatowski, served in foreign armies.
 Of all 26, 5 were killed in action, or by accident.
 One Marshal was present at the Battle of Vitoria, fought in 1813, where the Duke of Wellington earned the British equivalent of the distinction.
 Most had defected to the royalists before the Battle of Waterloo and Napoleon's subsequent defeat, with only four (most notably Marshals Emmanuel de Grouchy and Michel Ney) serving under Napoleon at the Battle of Waterloo.

 Auguste de Marmont, born in 1774, was the youngest officer to earn the distinction, while Francois Kellerman, born in 1735, was the oldest.
 The majority (18 out of 26) were given the title in 1804, while Grouchy received the last, in 1815, shortly before the Battle of Waterloo.